iamplaga/JumpBoxOne/README.md

    ```

 JumpBoxOne will guide you through the installation process and any necessary configurations.
-****NOTE**** SSH Will disconnect at the end of the installation when the port changes from default port 22 to port 8019
+****NOTE**** SSH Will disconnect at the end of installation when port changes from default port 22 to port 8019
 ## Usage

 JumpBoxOne is designed to be user-friendly.
 Simply run the program and follow the on-screen prompts to configure your server's firewall rules, set up log forwarding, ensure essential packages are installed, and more.

 Example usage: